Mekhlabhishek/Test1/book/chapter-3.md

 # Introduction to the WebdriverIO test runner

-We ran our first program successfully in last chapter and saw webdriverio in an action.
+We ran our first program successfully in the last chapter and saw webdriverio in an action.

-In this chapter we will be setting up our test runner to run test cases.
+In this chapter, we will be setting up our test runner to run test cases.
 Follow along to know how.

 ## 3.1 Install wdio-cli